SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: Introduction

+To overcome this limitation, we introduce an \emph{articulation-aware objective} that integrates multi-level structural constraints into training.
+Specifically, our objective enforces: (1) geometric validity to prevent hand–object penetration and ensure accurate joint decoding; (2) hierarchical reconstruction consistency between discrete tokens and continuous kinematics; (3) temporal articulation coherence across sequential states.
+By embedding articulation awareness directly into representation learning and sequence modeling, SynHLMA generates physically grounded and semantically consistent manipulation trajectories.

-Accompanying the HAOI synthesis task, we introduce a task-specific dataset, HAOI-Lang.
-Leveraging a physics-based interaction engine, we sample 200 contact points and directions per articulated object to generate extensive HAOI interaction sequences.
-Following an initial manual filtering, GPT-4 is employed to produce diverse natural language annotations for each interaction, encompassing grasping intent, direction, and location.
-We evaluate SynHLMA on three tasks: HAOI generation, prediction, and interpolation.
-Experimental results demonstrate that SynHLMA outperforms existing hand-manipulation generation baselines.
-Furthermore, we show that the HAOI sequences generated by SynHLMA can effectively guide imitation learning for dexterous robotic hands.
-In summary, our work makes the following key contributions:
+To support this task, we construct \textbf{HAOI-Lang}, a large-scale dataset of articulated manipulation sequences with language annotations.
+Using a physics-based interaction engine, we sample diverse contact points and articulation trajectories for each object.
+GPT-4 is employed to generate rich textual descriptions covering intent, direction, and spatial relations, followed by human refinement to ensure semantic fidelity.
+Experiments demonstrate that SynHLMA consistently outperforms prior baselines on HAOI generation, prediction, and interpolation, and that the synthesized sequences effectively facilitate imitation learning for dexterous robotic hands.

-1) \textbf{HAOI Language Dataset}: We construct a novel dataset for articulated object grasping, which includes detailed natural language descriptions of grasp intents and actions.
-2) \textbf{Discrete Manipulation Learning}: We discretize manipulation trajectories using hierarchical grasp tokens, improving generation quality and control.
-3) \textbf{Articulation-Aware Loss}:By introducing a set of complementary constraints on the HAOI generation process, we mitigate distributional discrepancies among different network components and improve the model’s responsiveness to articulated-object variations.
-4)\textbf{ Manipulation Language Model}: We present the first language model for articulated object manipulation, bridging natural language and high-level actions via grasp tokenization to support HAOI generation, prediction, and interpolation.
+In summary, our work makes the following key contributions: 1) \textbf{Discrete Manipulation Representation.} We propose a hierarchical tokenization scheme for articulated manipulation, enabling structured and controllable sequence generation.
+2) \textbf{Manipulation Language Model.} We present a language-aligned generative model for articulated object manipulation supporting generation, prediction, and interpolation.
+3) \textbf{Articulation-Aware Objective.} We introduce a unified training objective that enforces geometric validity, joint-state alignment, and temporal coherence.
+4) \textbf{HAOI-Lang Dataset.} We construct a new language-annotated dataset for articulated hand–object interaction.